CamCove-Crichton/Whiskey-d_Away/README.md

 - When testing if an image is deleted from an experience, if the image is set to the default, and found a bug, and so I went and added a function in the validators file in the tours app to check if the image field instance is none, then to set the image field back to the default image
 - Heading on Whiskey Experiences (tours template) has issue of overflowing out of border on small devices, used a media query in my css to resolve
 - Footer is not displaying on smaller displays, I found it was to do with the stying using a bootstrap style of d-none for small screens, so I removed it and it resolved the issue
+- I have found there to be an error on the basket page when it comes to the note to display to the user how much is needed to be spent to qualify for the discount, as at the moment it display 0 instead of the the amount required to spend.
+I then searched the contexts.py file and found that it was because the discount delta variable was only being calulated if there was already a discount.
+So I moved the calculation outside of the if block and then it fixed the issue

 ### Validator Testing